Fourth Genre Multimedia Essay Prize

 Frequently Asked Questions

 We read contest submissions each year from January 1st to March 15th.
+In 2022, the deadline has been extended to March 31st.

 Yes, the submission fee is $20, though we offer a discounted submission fee of $10 for students.